 Here’s what you’ll need: 1/3 cup bittersweet chocolate chips.

 Using a double-boiler over Medium Low heat, melt the chocolate chips until you have a smooth and creamy sauce.
 Reduce the heat to Low.
-Dip the candy in the chocolate sauce and swirl to coat it evenly.
+Dip the Candied Orange Peels in the chocolate sauce and swirl to coat it evenly.
 Place the dipped peel on a piece of parchment paper.
-Continue dipping until all peels are done.
+Continue dipping until all Candied Orange Peels are done.
 Occasionally stir the chocolate sauce.
 Allow to cool for 30 minutes or until the chocolate hardens.